Second Hand News: Recording

 The band initially played the song in a march rhythm, although Buckingham suggested a disco-like groove for the song after hearing the Bee Gees' "Jive Talkin'".
 Buckingham and co-producer Richard Dashut built up the song with four audio tracks of electric guitar and the use of chair percussion to evoke Celtic rock.
 A Naugahyde chair was struck with drum sticks to create the unusual percussion sound.
 To achieve a bright and ringy snare drum, Caillat and Richard Dashut tuned the instrument high and placed it in a large vocal booth.
 They miked a speaker situated in another room and layered the sounds from the device onto the snare drum track.

 Originally, John McVie contributed a bass part that Ken Caillat described as "melodic" and "flowing".
 However, when McVie was on vacation, Buckingham put down his own bassline, one that was very simple, just quarter notes.
-"It worked, though.
-Buckingham had a grand plan in his head, and he got his way.
+"It worked, though," said Caillat.
+"Buckingham had a grand plan in his head, and he got his way.
 This was the start of him really calling the shots.
-It became a ‘my way or the highway’ thing with him, which he perfected on the Tusk album.
+It became a ‘my way or the highway' thing with him, which he perfected on the Tusk album."
 McVie would eventually rerecord the bass guitar part in accordance with Buckingham's instructions, but he made slight changes to make the part his own.